Using agri-food liquid streams for algal cultivation

 The event is free and will be held at Innolab, Marechalstraat 70, 8020 Oostkamp, Belgium.

-This workshop is a part of the Flemish Algal Month Event (FAME), which also counts with two other events on Feb 10th and 17th dealing, respectively, with developing the microalgae sector for the circular economy (organized by Radius @Thomas More) and microalgae in the food industry (organized by ILVO).
+This workshop is a part of the Flemish Algal Month Event (FAME), which also counts with two other events on May 4th and 12th dealing, respectively, with microalgae in the food industry (organized by ILVO) and developing the microalgae sector for the circular economy (organized by Radius @Thomas More).

-For more information on the ALG-AD project, please visit: https://bit.ly/alg-adproject or contact Marcella Souza, project manager at Ghent University: Marcella.email@example.com
+For more information please visit on the ALG-AD project or contact Marcella Souza, project manager at Ghent University: Marcella.email@example.com